asimihsan/computersecuritytips_info/content/posts/about-this-blog.md

 help other software engineers make secure systems on behalf of our customers.
 I'm passionate about computer security and computing in general.

-The views on this blog are my own and do not reflect my employer's views.
+The opinions expressed in this blog are my own and not necessarily those of my employer.

 ### Footnotes